Microblading is a semi-permanent cosmetic tattooing technique that uses a small handheld tool to create hair-like strokes on the eyebrows.

 After the microblading procedure is complete, the client may experience some mild redness and swelling around the eyebrows.
 This is normal and should subside within a few hours to a few days.
 It is important to follow the aftercare instructions provided by the technician to ensure proper healing and to prolong the life of the microblading.

-Microblading typically lasts between 12 and 18 months.
+Microblading typically lasts between 12 and 18 months and 'touch-ups' can be done thereafter to refresh the treatment.